Collateralized mortgage obligation: Very accurately defined maturity (VADM) bonds

 Very accurately defined maturity (VADM) bonds are similar to PAC bonds in that they protect against both extension and contraction risk, but their payments are supported in a different way.
 Instead of a support bond, they are supported by the accretion of a Z bond.
 This means a VADM tranche will receive the scheduled prepayments even if no prepayments are made on the underlying.
-The VADM bond concept was named after its inventor, Vadim Khazatsky, a trader at Solomon Brothers, highlighting its innovative approach to managing prepayment risks associated with mortgage-backed securities.

 Non-accelerating senior (NAS)

 NAS bonds are designed to protect investors from volatility and negative convexity resulting from prepayments.
 NAS tranches of bonds are fully protected from prepayments for a specified period, after which time prepayments are allocated to the tranche using a specified step down formula.
 For example, an NAS bond might be protected from prepayments for five years, and then would receive 10% of the prepayments for the first month, then 20%, and so on.
 Recently, issuers have added features to accelerate the proportion of prepayments flowing to the NAS class of bond in order to create shorter bonds and reduce extension risk.
 NAS tranches are usually found in deals that also contain short sequentials, Z-bonds, and credit subordination.

 A NAS tranche receives principal payments according to a schedule which shows for a given month the share of pro rata principal that must be distributed to the NAS tranche.